ManskeLab/Bone_Analysis_Modules/README.md

 This 3D Slicer extension implements algorithms for semi-automated detection of cortical breaks and bone erosions in HR-pQCT images.
 Additional image analysis tools, such as automatic contouring and image registration are included as well.

+These are the modules published in Bone: Zhao M, Tse JJ, Kuczynski MT, Brunet SC, Yan R, Engelke K, Peters M, van den Bergh J, van Rietbergen B, Stok KS, Barnabe C, Pauchard Y, Manske SL.
+Open-source image analysis tool for the identification and quantification of cortical interruptions and bone erosions in high-resolution peripheral quantitative computed tomography images of patients with rheumatoid arthritis.
+In Press. [doi.org/10.1016/j.bone.2022.116571](https://doi.org/10.1016/j.bone.2022.116571).
+While these modules may be updated over time, the original published version is available on [Zenodo](https://zenodo.org/record/6841889).

 ![](Screenshot.png)

 ## Installation